Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 ---
 page_type: sample
-name: Integrate an Angular SPA using MSAL Angular to authenticate users with Azure AD and call a protected web API using the multi-tenant integration pattern (SaaS)
-description: Integrate an Angular single-page application (SPA) that uses MSAL Angular to authenticate users with Azure AD and call a protected .NET Core web API using the multi-tenant integration pattern (SaaS)
+description: This sample demonstrates how to integrate an app with Azure AD as a multi-tenant app.
+This cross-platform application suite comprises of an Angular single-page application (TodoListSPA) authenticating users and calling an ASP.NET Core web API (TodoListAPI) which is also secured with Azure Active Directory (Azure AD).
+Due to the topology of this application suite (multi-tier, multi-tenant), additional steps are needed for making the apps available to users in other tenants.
 languages:
  - javascript
  - typescript